CJChen1010/BICCN_DART-FISH_preprocessing/README.md

 |   |___"_codebook"
 ```
 # Maximal intensity projection and image registration
+The AlignerDriver.py script is used to maximal intensity project z-stack images to 2D images and register the 2D images to the reference image cycle.
+After maximal intensity projection, the script algins the images at the brightfield channel of each cycle to a reference cycle to learn the affine transformation parameters.
+Then, the parameters are used t0 apply transformation to all other fluorescent channels.
+The inputs in the Aligner.py are the names of the directories in O_Raw, the number of FOVs in the experiment, the reference cycle and the reference channel for registration.
+The outputs include the maximal intensity projected images stored in "1_Projected" stratefied by FOVs and the registered images stored in "2_Registered" stratified by FOVs.
 # Image stitching
+The StitchDriver.py script is used to stitch registered images in "2_Registered".
+It's a wrapper for ImageJ's Grid/Collection Stitching plugin.
+The imputs are rounds to be stitched, the reference cycle and channels, and the path to ImageJ's executables.
+The output stitched images is stored in the 2_Registered/stitched directory.
+The output "registration_reference_coordinates.csv" file will be used to convert data to the Starfish format.
 # Starfish decoding
+The starfishDARTFISHpipeline.py is used to decode spots in each FOV.
+Proper bcmag (barcode magnitude) values need to be tuned for images with various fluorescent intensities .
+Generally, the higher the bcmag, dimmer signals are discarded.
+The ouput of the decoded spots are stored as starfish_table_bcmagxx_FOVxxx.csv in the 3_Decoded/output_Starfish/bcmagxx directory.
+# Merging spots from all FOVs and filtering

 # Nucleus segmentation and assigment of decoded spots to nuclei